Eschatologue/CM_wiki/docs/class/bard/tragedy.md

 ***Critical Hit Vulnerability.*** The number needed to roll for a Critical Hit against the creature using weapon attack or Unarmed Strike is reduced by 2.

 When this effect ends, the creature immediately drops to 0 hit points and has the Unconcious condition.
-Once you use this feature, you can't use it again until you finish a long rest.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.

 ###### :material-book: Source from *Tal'Dorei Campaign Setting Reborn* :material-book-arrow-up: Modified & Adapted to PHB'24 by *Eschatologue*